ivopetkov/html5-dom-document-php/README.md

 ## Examples

-Querying the document with CSS selectors and getting the innerHTML and the outerHTML of the elements.
+Querying the document with CSS selectors and getting the innerHTML and the outerHTML of the elements:

 ```php
 $dom = new IvoPetkov\HTML5DOMDocument();